iliasashaikh/cko/README.md

 Although this is a fairly simple project and solution I have tried to follow some clean-code design principles.
 It might appear to be overly complex in some aspects and possibly not as fully featured in others, but those were choices based on the desire to demonstrate good coding practices but being conscious of time as well.

-The key projects/ components in the solution are

 ## Database
+- I have used a Sql server database
+- The database is included in the repository and consists of
+  - Cko.PaymentGateway\Db\cko.mdf
--
+  - Cko.PaymentGateway\Db\cko.ldf

 ## Projects